Mykyta Vovchenko

-Mykyta Vovchenko (Микита Ігорович Вовченко; born 21 October 1993) is a Ukrainian professional footballer who plays as a midfielder for Chemik Police.
+Mykyta Vovchenko (Микита Ігорович Вовченко; born 21 October 1993) is a Ukrainian professional footballer who plays as a midfielder.

 Career

 Vovchenko started his career in 2010 with Kremin Kremenchuk, where he stayed until 2013, featuring in 34 league matches and scoring two goals.
 In the summer of 2013, he moved to Obolon Kyiv for one season, playing 10 matches and scoring twice.
 In 2014, Vovchenko joined Poltava until 2016, playing in 19 matches and scored two goals.
 In 2015, he signed with Desna Chernihiv for one season and playing six matches.
 In 2019, he moved to Puszcza Niepołomice in Poland, playing five matches in I liga.
 In the same season, he played one match for III liga side Chemik Police.
 In the summer of 2020, he moved to Kotwica Kołobrzeg in III liga, with the club finishing the 2020–21 season in 9th place of group II.

+In the summer of 2022, Vovchenko returned to Chemik Police, but disappeared from the club after his first training session.
+Shortly after, he was discovered to be coordinating match-fixing in Polish lower divisions.
+On 10 November 2022, he was suspended indefinitely by the Polish Football Association.